bytecodealliance/wit-bindgen/README.md

 and "export" means "I want to define the functions in this interface for others to call".

-Finally in a sort of "miscellaneous" category the `wit-bindgen` CLI also
-supports:

-* `markdown` - generates a `*.md` and a `*.html` file with readable documentation rendered from the comments in the source `*.wit` file.
+### Contributing Bindings

-Note that the list of supported languages here is a snapshot in time and is not final.
+The list of supported languages here is a snapshot in time and is not final.
 The purpose of the interface-types proposal is to be language agnostic both in how WebAssembly modules are written as well as how they are consumed.
 If you have a runtime that isn't listed here or you're compiling to WebAssembly and your language isn't listed here, it doesn't mean that it will never be supported!

-A language binding generator is intended to be not the hardest thing in the world (but unfortunately also not the easiest) to write, and the crates and support in this repository mostly exist to make writing generators as easy as possible.
+Writing language bindings generators is not trivial, but the crates and tooling in this repository exist to make writing generators as easy as practically possible.
+If you are interested in support for a language or runtime, please check our issues and file one if there isn't already an issue for it.

-Some other languages and runtimes, for example, that don't have support in `wit-bindgen` today but are possible in the future (and may get written here too) are:
+Here is a non-exhaustive list of some generators that we don't currently support in `wit-bindgen` today but are possible in the future.

 * `host wasmtime-go` - same as for `host wasmtime-py` but for Go.
   Basically for Go users using the [`wasmtime-go` package](https://github.com/bytecodealliance/wasmtime-go) who want to work with interface types rather than raw pointers/memories/etc.